butalidn/Butalid_C950_PA/README.md

 				min_dist is now equal to j

-		\t at end of for loop:
+		at end of for loop:

-		\t next_address = min_dist
+		next_address = min_dist

-		\t distance between the starting address and next_address is calculated and saved
+		distance between the starting address and next_address is calculated and saved